bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 There are several things in this code that would make our lives easier if we ever had to debug this code.
 For example, copies of the function parameters are saved in the stack.
 [Guard bytes][3] (0xCCCCCCCC) are used when initializing the extra stack space for temporary variables on the stack.

-Now you can see what the assembly looks like for a simple little function like this.

 Let's repeat the process now, but for the release version.
 I had to make some changes in the function to prevent it from being inlined.
 The release version is build with /Ox (Full optimization) turned on.
 And since the purpose of this exercise is to speed things up, I want to make sure my loop gets vectorized.
-So I turned on the [vectorization report][4] to verify this, and also used switched the floating model to [fast][5]
+So I turned on the [vectorization report][4] to verify this, and also used switched the floating model to [/fp:fast][5]

-I get the following

 {% highlight c %}
 _declspec(noinline) double SumOfSquares(int* input, size_t size)